 French-American David Regis earned a starter’s spot on the 1998 US World Cup squad, after being sworn in as a US citizen just weeks prior.
 This left-footed, speedy defender has played professionally in Europe since 1988.

 Regis’ strength in the air, man-marking skills, and ability to get forward into the attack from his left-back position earned him a regular place in the National Team under coach Bruce Arena between 1998 and 2001.
-Since retiring from full-time soccer, he’s been playing for Luxemburg-based FC Bleid in the Belgian fourth division.
+Regis retired in 2003.

 Named to 2002 World Cup roster but did not appear in a match

 Started at left back and played all 90 minutes against Italy (Feb.
 13) and Germany (March 27)

 Appeared in eight CONCACAF World Cup qualifying matches, playing 707 minutes, mainly at left-back, and helping the US qualify for their fourth straight World Cup berth.

 Played the full 90 minutes in all eight caps during 2000 and saw action in four of six World Cup qualifying matches.